-Most first-time home buyers realize that they need a down payment to buy a home.
+Most first-time homebuyers realize that they need a down payment to buy a home.
 Lenders make very few exceptions for 100% financing.
 Most lenders want a borrower to have some skin in the game.
 So, lenders generally require a percentage of the sales price as a down payment.

 If a buyer is obtaining a minimum-down-payment FHA loan, for example, the buyer's closings costs can be almost as much or more as the down payment.
-That's a lot of money to some buyers.
+That's a lot of money for some buyers.
 If you look at a $200,000 home, closing costs alone could range from $5,000 to $8,000.
-Buyers say it's hard enough to save up a down payment but coming up with another $5,000 to $8,000 is often impossible.
+Buyers say it's hard enough to save up a down payment, but coming up with another $5,000 to $8,000 is often impossible.

 That's why many buyers ask the seller for a closing cost credit.
 It's not unusual.
-However, if a first-time home buyer is trying to buy a short sale, asking for a closing cost credit could be troublesome.
+However, if a first-time homebuyer is trying to buy a short sale, asking for a closing cost credit could be troublesome.
 That's because the short sale bank will need to approve the closing cost credit.
-The bank might not approve it, even if the seller agrees, because in a short sale, the bank has the final word, not the seller.
+The bank might not approve it, even if the seller agrees because, in a short sale, the bank has the final word, not the seller.

-- Short Sale Cash Buyers.
+Banks and Short Sale Cash Buyers

 First, realize that short sale banks are far more empathetic toward borrowers with minimum down payments.
-If you are a buyer who is paying cash, you can rest assured the bank will most likely deny your request for closing cost credit.
+If you are a buyer who is paying cash, you can be rest assured the bank will most likely deny your request for closing cost credit.
 Why?
 Because you have cash.
 Because the bank believes you can afford to put down more cash and pay your own closing costs.

-- Conventional Short Sale Buyers Without Mortgage Insurance.
+Conventional Buyers Without Mortgage Insurance

-- Minimum or No Down Payment Short Sale Buyers.
+Minimum or No Down Payment Short Sale Buyers

 You've got the best chance of getting closing costs paid by the seller and approved by the short sale bank if your financial resources are limited.
-Banks seem to understand that buyers who are putting very little down need financial assistance or they can't buy that short sale.
+Banks seem to understand that buyers who are putting very little down need financial assistance, or they can't buy that short sale.
 Almost every lender will allow a closing cost credit of some amount under these circumstances, providing the sales price is sufficient.
 That amount is typically 3% of the sales price.
 HUD, for an FHA short sale, tends to allow less than any other lender, though.

 To make sure you don't run into problems, ask your buyer's agent to give you a print out of the comparable sales.
 If your sales price falls within the range of comparable sales, then increasing it a little bit to include a seller concession for closing costs might be the little tweak you need to get your short sale offer accepted.